This topic describes how the Gorouter, the main component in the PWS routing tier, routes HTTP traffic within Pivotal Web Services.

 X-B3-SpanIdHTTP headers are not present in the request, the Gorouter generates values for these and inserts the headers into the request forwarded to an app.
 These values are also found in the Gorouter access log message for the request:

 - If the

-X-B3-ParentSpanheader, and sets to the value of the span id in the request.
-In addition to these trace and span ids, the router access log message for the request includes
+X-B3-SpanIdHTTP headers are present in the request, the Gorouter forwards them unmodified.
+In addition to these trace and span IDs, the Gorouter access log message for the request includes

 After adding Zipkin HTTP headers to app logs, developers can use

-cf logs myapp to correlate the trace and span ids logged by the Gorouter with the trace ids logged by their app.
+cf logs myapp to correlate the trace and span IDs logged by the Gorouter with the trace ids logged by their app.
 To correlate trace IDs for a request through multiple apps, each app must forward appropriate values for the headers with requests to other applications.

 Developers who want to obtain debug data for a specific instance of an app can use the HTTP header

 X-CF-APP-INSTANCE to make a request to an app instance.